DataDog/integrations-core/openstack_controller/README.md

 ### Configuration

-The openstack_controller integration is designed to collect information from all compute nodes and the servers running on them.
-This integration is designed to be run from a single Agent to monitor your openstack environment.
-This can be deployed on your controller node or an adjacent server that has access to the Keystone and Nova endpoints.
+The openstack_controller integration is designed to collect information from all compute nodes and the servers running it.
+The integration should be run from a single Agent to monitor your openstack environment, and can be deployed on your controller node or an adjacent server that has access to the Keystone and Nova endpoints.

 #### Prepare OpenStack